Captain Buzz Lightyear

 - Good Thing You Can Heal: Buzz long refused any teammates due to his previous one being "killed".
 The LGMs created XR because, as a robot, they could easily fix him if he breaks.
 Naturally, he gets blasted into pieces quite often.

 - Sensitive Guy and Manly Man: Manly Man to Booster's Sensitive Guy.
 While Booster is a big softie, XR often has his moments of being lecherous and arrogant.

 - "Well Done, Son!"
-Guy: Desperately seeks Commander Nebula's approval and recognition as his "son."
+Guy: Desperately seeks Commander Nebula's approval and recognition as his "son".

 Other Space Rangers

 - A Father to His Men: He cares about the well-being of his Rangers.

 - Parental Substitute: He signed both XL and XR's work order forms, so both view him as their father—much to his irritation.

-- Suddenly Shouting: Has a habit of doing this.
+- Suddenly SHOUTING!: Has a habit of doing this.